ArronBeale/CI_PP5_tee_time/README.md

 ### Golf Club Detail
 - Allows the user to view details of a specific golf club.
+- User stories covered: 15

 <details><summary>See feature image</summary>